Surbhi-Kohli/PythonTut/importModule/intro.py.md

 # 1
 ```

- so the print statement did get executed
+ so the print statement got executed

  You could also do import my_module as mm
 ```